Demi Rose Flaunts World-Famous Derrière In Silver Bodysuit

 Demi Rose Mawby is looking to get away from it all.
-In her latest Instagram share, the British model indicated that she was ready to escape planet Earth while posing in the desert in a sexy silver bodysuit that put her world-famous derrière on display.
+In her latest Instagram share, the British model indicated that she was ready to escape planet Earth while posing in the desert wearing a sexy silver bodysuit that put her world-famous derrière on display.

-Demi’s post consisted of two photos that captured her standing in what appeared to a desert.
+Demi’s post consisted of two photos that captured her standing in what appeared to an arid landscape.
 The geotag on the update indicated that she was in Black Rock City.
 From the looks of it, the snap was from one of her previous visits to the Burning Man festival in Nevada.
 Demi did not indicate when the photo was taken.

 Demi’s getup was out of this world.
 The pictures captured her from behind and from a side angle, so it was impossible to see the entirety of the front.
-One thing was clear — she rocked the silver bodysuit, which flashed plenty of skin.
+One thing was clear: she rocked the silver bodysuit, which flashed plenty of skin.

 The backless number had a cheeky bottom that accentuated her booty.
 It included headgear that looked almost like a helmet, which wrapped around her neck.
-Demi also sported a pair of silver sleeves on her forearms and a pair thigh-high stockings.
-She completed her look with a pair of grey, chunky boots.
+Demi also sported a pair of silver sleeves on her forearms and a pair of thigh-high stockings.
+She completed her look with a pair of gray chunky boots.

 The first picture captured Demi from behind at a slight side angle.
 She turned to face the camera while looking at the ground.